 5 Reasons traveling from Ho Chi Minh to Hanoi is the right way to go.

-The South has a variation of driving styles and road types (highland and coast).
+The South has a variety of driving styles and road types (highland and coast).
 However, it lacks the pure jaw-dropping beauty of the North.
 As you venture up Vietnam it gets more and more beautiful by the day.
-This puts the driver in a fantastic position.
+This puts the driver in a fantastic position

 Visit Saigon motorbike loops to get an idea of some of the variations and options of driving.